 I have an amazing summer craft for you today.
 My sea glass mason jar is gorgeous and super easy to make.
 Put that collection of sea glass from the beach to good use by making one or more of these gorgeous candle holders.
 The bonus part of this project is that you don’t have to caulk or grout anything!
 Plus I am going to show you how to bond all of this without the candle melting any hot glue.
 How you ask?
 Read on to find out.

-You will also need a pint-sized mason jar and some sea glass of course.
 Prepping the Krazy Glue from that package is also super easy.
 You just use the cap to puncture the tip and you are ready to craft.
 Speaking of that tip, it is super fine and made my project go even better.
 I literally glued sea glass on an entire mason jar and only got a tiny bit on my skin.
-Crafter’s tip: fingernail polish remover works great for getting any dried glue off of your skin.
+Fingernail polish remover works great for getting any dried glue off of your skin.

 I started with my jar laying flat on my surface and started fitting in my sea glass like puzzle pieces.
 Krazy Glue is perfect for a variety of surfaces including glass.
 I held each piece for literally just a few seconds and had no issues with anything moving on me.